 It may be impossible to avoid all of these physical assaults, but there is much you can do to greatly reduce this burden.
 This is the first prong in your holistic stress management plan.
 When you support and protect your body by practicing principles of healthy living and wellness, your physical stress load is lighter.
 Your body is more resilient and better able to handle challenges.

-Your mind is often bombarded by messages coming from the media, authority figures, family and more that cause stress of varying intensity.
-They challenge your sense of security, control, and self-worth.
+Your mind is often bombarded by messages coming from the media, authority figures, and family.
+Messages that stir up fear, sadness, confrontation, and mental discomfort challenge your sense of security, control, and self-worth.

 Add to that the inner voices that criticize you, push you, and hold you captive to the traumas of the past and worries about the future.
-Mental distress follows when you think about or do something that isn't congruent with your core values or subconscious programming.
+Mental distress happens when you think about something or do something that isn't congruent with your core values or subconscious programming.

-You perpetuate mental exhaustion when you berate yourself for making a mistake, relive past wrongs committed by yourself or someone else, worry incessantly about the economy, or repeatedly stay at work too long when you want to be home.
+You perpetuate mental exhaustion when you berate yourself for making a mistake, relive past wrongs, worry incessantly about the economy, or repeatedly work too long and too hard.

 Just as mental triggers cause bio-chemical reactions, physical distress and unconscious triggers can cause reactions that lead to mental stress.
 Think about how difficult it is to cope with everyday matters when you are over-tired, in pain, or having PMS.